 - What are some of your best qualities and talents you can emphasize in your personal statement/essay?

-- Have you made sure to include in your personal statement/essay why you want to study abroad in the country of your choice?
+- Have you made sure to include in your personal statement/essay why you want to study in the United States?

 - If your GPA isn't the greatest, can you explain why, or include other activities you've been involved in instead?